sumn2u/learn-javascript/en/numbers/operators.md

 JavaScript uses the `+` operator for both addition and concatenation.
 Numbers are added whereas strings are concatenated.
 {% endhint %}

-`NaN` is a reserved word indicating that a number is not a legal number, this arises when we perform arithmetic with a non-numeric string will result in `NaN` (Not a Number).
+The term `NaN` is a reserved word indicating that a number is not a legal number, this arises when we perform arithmetic with a non-numeric string will result in `NaN` (Not a Number).

 ```javascript
 let x = 100 / "10";